cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 ### 3. SSH into the Mac Mini

-Access Macmini by using `ssh` with `Putty` or something similar, using the user `nixos`.
+Access Macmini by using `ssh` with `Putty` or something similar, using the user `nixos` and the password you set in the previous step.

 ### 4. Partition the Disk

 In this setup, I am going to use the ZFS filesystem.
 It's a resource-intensive filesystem, but it is resilient, fast, and offers great options for backup.

 Although ZFS is resource-intensive, it offers several advantages that make it worth the trade-off.
 ZFS provides excellent data integrity through checksumming, supports snapshots for easy backups, and is highly scalable, making it a great choice for a file server.
 However, if you find ZFS to be more than what you need, **BTRFS** is a lighter alternative that still supports many of ZFS's features, such as snapshotting and easy backups.
 BTRFS is also less resource-intensive, making it a good option for older hardware.
+This partition scheme will allow boot the system through **BIOS** and **UEFI** as well.

 ```bash
 sudo -i